 - Bachelor of Arts (BA), Political Science, University of Victoria, 1994

 - Probono Indigenous negotiator/diplomat in two United Nations areas: Convention on Biological Diversity (environmental treaty) and World Intellectual Property Organization (protection of Indigenous knowledge and culture through IP law) for over a decade

 - Chair, Board of Governors, University of Victoria

 - Committee Member, Climate Engagement Canada Responsible Investment Association

 - Former Director of: Ocean Networks Canada; Vancouver Native Health Society Foundation; West Coast Environmental Law; Coast Opportunity Fund; Vancouver Native Housing Society; Vancouver Aboriginal Child and Family Services Society; and various First Nations economic development corporations

-- Recognized by the Canadian Legal Lexpert Directory in the area of Indigenous Law, 2023
+- Recognized by the Canadian Legal Lexpert Directory in the area of Indigenous Law, Since 2012

-- Recognized by Business in Vancouver’s BC500 in 2021 & 2022, the 500 most influential business leaders in BC, as a Leader in Law – Indigenous Rights
+- Recognized by Business in Vancouver’s BC500, the 500 most influential business leaders in BC, as a Leader in Law – Indigenous Rights, Since 2021

 - Recipient of Kings Counsel Designation